jesperkrauth/mm_thesis/README.md

-# Thesis MSc Marketing Management (MM): the Amazon-Goodreads acquisition.
+# Thesis MSc Marketing Management (MM): the Amazon-Goodreads acquisition
 This repository contains the code used in the analysis part of my master's thesis for the MSc Marketing Management at Tilburg University.

 ## Repository overview